PD Operads and Explicit Partition Lie Algebras: Simplicial-cosimplicial models for derived PD operads

-Since $X$ is Kan fibrant, each $F(k)$ is connective so that the cofiber is $(n+1)$-connective; since the middle term is contractible, $Z(n)$ is connective. \end{proof} We turn to simplicial-cosimplicial modules, which we will also call sc-modules. \begin{notation} Write $\cMod_{R[G]}$ and $\scMod_{R[G]}$ the (ordinary) categories of cosimplicial and simplicial-cosimplicial $R[G]$-modules.
+Since $X$ is Kan fibrant, each $F(k)$ is connective so that the cofibre is $(n+1)$-connective; since the middle term is contractible, $Z(n)$ is connective. \end{proof} We turn to simplicial-cosimplicial modules, which we will also call sc-modules. \begin{notation} Write $\cMod_{R[G]}$ and $\scMod_{R[G]}$ for the (ordinary) categories of cosimplicial and simplicial-cosimplicial $R[G]$-modules.
 By the classical Dold--Kan correspondence, the normalised chains functor identifies these categories with the categories of nonpositively graded chain complexes and second quadrant bicomplexes.
 Write $\Tot_\oplus\colon \scMod_{R[G]}\rt \Ch_{R[G]}$ for the functor sending an sc-module to the total complex of the associated bicomplex. \end{notation} We will say that a map of sc-modules is an $\mc{F}$-tame ($\mc{F}$-projective) Kan fibration if taking normalised chains in the \emph{cosimplicial} direction yields a Kan fibration between simplicial chain complexes in the sense of Definition \ref{def:Kan fibration}, and similarly for acyclic Kan fibrations.

 \begin{theorem} Let $R$ be a ring, $G$ a finite group and $\mc{F}\subseteq \Orb_G$ a full subcategory.
-Then the category $\mathbf{scMod}_{R[G]}$ can be endowed with the following two cofibrantly generated, simplicial model structures: \begin{enumerate} \item the \emph{$\mc{F}$-projective model structure}, whose (trivial) fibrations are the $\mc{F}$-projective (acyclic) Kan fibrations.
+Then the category $\scMod_{R[G]}$ can be endowed with the following two cofibrantly generated, simplicial model structures: \begin{enumerate} \item the \emph{$\mc{F}$-projective model structure}, whose (trivial) fibrations are the $\mc{F}$-projective (acyclic) Kan fibrations.
 Furthermore, a map is a weak equivalence if and only if its image under $\Tot_\oplus$ induces quasi-isomorphisms on $H$-fixed points for all admissible $H<G$.

 \item the \emph{$\mc{F}$-tame model structure}, whose (trivial) fibrations are the $\mc{F}$-tame (acyclic) Kan fibrations.
-Furthermore, a map is a cofibration if and only if in each simplicial-cosimplicial bidegree, it is given by a split monomorphism whose cokernel is the retract of a $\mc{F}$-admissible $G$-representation. \end{enumerate} Furthermore, the total complex functor determines a Quillen equivalence
+Furthermore, a map is a weak equivalence if and only if its image under $\Tot_\oplus$ is an $\mc{F}$-tame weak equivalence. \end{enumerate} Furthermore, the total complex functor determines a Quillen equivalence